-This chocolate tour is not suitable for non-paying guests.
+This sweet treats tour is not suitable for non-paying guests.

 Wear something comfortable for walking around in.

-The weather will not affect your Chelsea chocolate tour.
+The weather will not affect your Chelsea Sweet Treats Tour.

 What could be better than the combination of a leisurely stroll through one of the most prestigious areas in London, and an endless supply of one of the greatest cuisines on the planet?
 That’s right, nothing.
 Chocolate Ecstasy Tours provide exactly this experience, and I must say, it’s a good’un.